 Quincey Koziol

 Consistency semantics define the outcome of multiple I/O accesses to the same file.
 Any I/O library defines these rules to let users know what to expect when accessing data on the file.
 A process that writes data to the file needs to be aware when those changes made are actually visible to itself (if it tries to read back that data) or to other processes who are concurrently accessing the file independently or collectively.
-This RFC describes the consistency semantics model for the Parallel HDF5 Library when it comes to metadata and raw data access, and outlines some issues with that model and approaches to overcome them.
+This RFC describes the consistency semantics model for the Parallel HDF5 Library when it comes to metadata and raw data access and outlines some issues with that model and approaches to overcome them.

 Introduction